 Setting up a Google My Business profile is one of the first, and easiest, things you can do for your client to make sure their business ranks in local search.
 From these listings, customers can learn about their services, get a map of their location, find out hours of operation, and get contact information.

-Products like BrightLocal’s Google My Business Audit and Local Search Audit, help you to evaluate current local digital presence and make recommendations for improvements based on solid, measurable metrics, and fact-based reporting.
+Products like BrightLocal’s Google Business Profile Audit (formerly Google My Business Audit) and Local Search Audit, help you to evaluate current local digital presence and make recommendations for improvements based on solid, measurable metrics, and fact-based reporting.

 It’s one thing to set up your GMB listing, but another entirely to make sure it’s done right, in a way that helps, rather than hinders your client’s local rankings.